facebook/react/docs/_posts/2014-11-25-community-roundup-24.md

 ## Community Components

-Tom Chen ([tomchentw](https://github.com/tomchentw)) brings us a [react-google-maps](http://tomchentw.github.io/react-google-maps/) component, and a way to syntax highlight source code using Prism and the [react-prisim](http://tomchentw.github.io/react-prism/) component, for good measure.
+Tom Chen ([tomchentw](https://github.com/tomchentw)) brings us a [react-google-maps](http://tomchentw.github.io/react-google-maps/) component, and a way to syntax highlight source code using Prism and the [react-prism](http://tomchentw.github.io/react-prism/) component, for good measure.

 Jed Watson ([jedwatson](https://github.com/JedWatson)) helps you manage touch, tap, and press events using the [react-tappable](https://github.com/JedWatson/react-tappable) component.

 To find these, and more community-built components, consult the [React Components](http://react-components.com/) and [React Rocks](http://react.rocks) component directories.
-React Rocks recently breached one-hundred listed components, and counting.
+React Rocks recently exceeded one-hundred listed components and counting.
 See one missing?
 Add the keyword `react-component` to your `package.json` to get listed on React Components, and [submit a link to React Rocks](https://docs.google.com/forms/d/1TpnwJmLcmmGj-_TI68upu_bKBViYeiKx7Aj9uKmV6wY/viewform).

 ## Waiter, There's a CSS In My JavaScript